obsidianmd/obsidian-help/en/Plugins/Tags.md

 To toggle a tag in the search query, click the tag while pressing `Ctrl` (or `Cmd` on macOS).

-The Tags pane have the following options:
+The plugin provides the following options:

 - **Change sort order** determines whether to sort the tags by **Tag name** or **Frequency**.
 - **Show nested tags** toggles whether to display nested tags as a tree or as a flat list.